 Undeniably, since the rise of the Taliban in Afghanistan, Tajikistan has supported a firm policy against a possible Taliban Government supporting the National Resistance Front of Afghanistan in Panjshir and discussing with regional and international actors issues related to borders control, security, and counter-terrorism (Relazioni Tagikistan-Afghanistan e possibile escalation regionale).

-The Chinese military base in Tajikistan supports Beijing’s presence in Central Asia and alarm the Russian Federation, the United States, the Islamic Republic of Iran, India, and Turkey.
-Considering that the People’s Republic of China is the prominent investor in the Central Asian republic of Tajikistan, a significant Chinese military presence in the country might include Dushanbe in Beijing’s strategic orbit and decrease Russian influence and regional actors’ presence.
+The Chinese military base in Tajikistan supports Beijing’s presence in Central Asia and alarms the Russian Federation, the United States, the Islamic Republic of Iran, India, and Turkey.
+Considering that the People’s Republic of China is a prominent investor in the Central Asian Republic of Tajikistan, a significant Chinese military presence in the country might include Dushanbe in Beijing’s strategic orbit and decrease Russian influence and regional actors’ presence.

 Considering recent talks between China and Kyrgyzstan about security cooperation (China and Kyrgyzstan strengthened security cooperation), it is possible to foresee Beijing’s attempt to establish military bases in the region to avoid U.S. military presence in Central Asia as recently suggested by the U.S. Administration to support local republics in securing and stabilising the area after U.S. troops withdrawal from Afghanistan.
 Furthermore, the Chinese military presence in Central Asia, particularly in Tajikistan, might help Beijing to control Russian activities in the region and local actors.